Turbo Tax blames IRS for stimulus money deposited into wrong accounts

-If you waiting for your second stimulus payment and you used Turbo Tax to do your taxes, you will need to wait a little longer to get your money.
+If you're waiting for your second stimulus payment and you used Turbo Tax to do your taxes, you will need to wait a little longer to get your money.

 The IRS admitted to depositing millions of dollars in stimulus payments not attached to the actual consumer.
 Many H&R Block customers were impacted and now Turbo Tax is addressing the issue with its customers.